 A competitive GPA and entrance exam score are only a couple of the many factors considered by an admissions committee when making a decision about your application.

 Admissions committees look beyond the numbers to holistically review an applicant’s candidacy for their program.
-In addition to academics, students should have well-rounded set of experiences that will support their application.
-Experiences include community engagement, clinical work, research, global opportunities, and more.
+In addition to academics, students should have well-rounded set of experiences that will support their application and provide context to their narrative towards medicine.
+Relevant experiences include, but are not limited to, community engagement and service, clinical work, research, co-op, and global opportunities.
 How each applicant gets these experiences will be unique to the individual.

 Through experiential preparation applicants gain understanding of their desired profession, technical skills, and interpersonal and professional competencies.
 While those listed below are the AAMC’s Core Competencies for Entering Medical Students, they are applicable to all health professions.
 Use these as a framework for your experiential preparation.

 AAMC Core Competencies for Entering Medical Students